AndrewSav/Remnant2SaveAnalyzer/README.md

 This is a fork of the excellent [Remnant Save Guardian](https://github.com/Razzmatazzz/RemnantSaveGuardian) originally created by Razzmatazz.

+## Archival Notice

+I forked Remnant Save Guardian because I needed a UI to test and debug my Remnant 2 Save parsing libraries (links are at the bottom of this page).
+Since then a different UI based on my library was created: [Remnant Overseer](https://github.com/Angelore/remnant-two-overseer).
+Because of this, this particular project outlived its usefulness, and thus I'm archiving it.

 ## Differences with Remnant Save Guardian

-- The underlying save parsing engine is completely different and allows for more fidelity in item detecton
+- The underlying save parsing engine is completely different and allows for more fidelity in item detection
 - Every single item showed by the program has a tooltip that describes how to find it
 - Hide Ward 13, Labyrinth and Root Earth, once you feel you know them by heart
 - Hide Tomes of Knowledge, once you are maxed out, you might not be that much interested in them